Mary Ann Britland: Trial and sentencing

-The three deaths, all with their near identical and somewhat unusual symptoms, raised suspicion; Mary Ann Britland was finally interviewed by the police in connection with Mary Dixon's death and her body was examined by a pathologist.
-It was found to contain a lethal quantity of the two poisons and Britland was immediately arrested along with Thomas Dixon.
+The three deaths, all with their near identical and somewhat unusual symptoms, raised suspicion; Mary Ann Britland was finally interviewed by the police in connection with Mary Dixon's death and Dixon's body was examined by a pathologist.
+It was found to contain a lethal quantity of the two poisons, and Britland was immediately arrested along with Thomas Dixon.
 She confessed to Ashton Police that she had wanted to marry Dixon and that she had first poisoned her daughter, Elizabeth, because she believed that she suspected her intentions.
-She then killed her husband, and finally Mary Dixon.
+She then killed her husband, and, finally, Mary Dixon.

 Britland was charged with the murder of the three victims, but Thomas Dixon was found to have played no part in the murder of his wife.
-Britland came to trial on 22 July 1886, before Mr. Justice Cave at Manchester Assizes.
-Since there was an absence of motive, in her defence she argued that the small sum of money from the insurance payouts were in no way compensation for the loss of her husband and daughter.
+Britland came to trial on 22 July 1886 before Mr. Justice Cave at Manchester Assizes.
+Since there was an absence of motive, in her defence she argued that the small sum of money from the insurance payouts was in no way compensation for the loss of her husband and daughter.
 According to an eyewitness at the trial:

-It took the jury some time to convict her, although eventually they found her guilty.
-After she was sentenced, she declared to the court: "I am quite innocent, I am not guilty at all."
+It took the jury some time to convict her, although eventually, they found her guilty.
+After she was sentenced, she declared to the court: "I am quite innocent; I am not guilty at all."

 Execution

 On the morning of 9 August 1886, Britland was in a state of collapse and had to be heavily assisted to the gallows by two female wardens.
 Britland was screaming and asking for mercy.
 The women held her on the trapdoors while James Berry prepared her for execution.
 Two male wardens then took the place of the female wardens.
-On a signal from the executioner they quickly stepped back, the trap door was released and Britland dropped.
+On a signal from the executioner, they quickly stepped back, the trap door was released and Britland dropped.

 She was the first woman to be executed at Strangeways Prison in Manchester.